TDC28/TDC28/README.md

 - 🧳 I am currently working as a research assistant at the Institute for Quantum Computing at the University of Waterloo.
 - 🌱 I’m about to start my 2B term of mathematical physics at UW.
-- 🔭 I'm currently working on computational mathematics/physics and quantum computing.
+- 🔭 Currently working on projects in computational mathematics/physics and quantum computing.

 <!--
 **TDC28/TDC28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.